anvarhassan/hallo-world/README.md

 # hallo-world
-github tutorial to learn the process i am editing this to learn the process
+github tutorial to learn the process 1x i learn the process 2x
+2nd time editing to check why feature is not deleting